storyblok/storyblok-cli/src/commands/logout/README.md

 - The command will show a warning if you're already logged out
 - All stored credentials are removed from your system
-- You'll need to login again to use other Storyblok CLI commands
+- You'll need to log in again to use other Storyblok CLI commands
 - The command is safe to run multiple times

 ## Examples